 Regarding contracts with aluminium smelting companies, these are long-term take-or-pay contracts indexed to the US dollar and aluminium prices.
 They provide valuable foreign currency earnings, although they are also linked to aluminium prices, which are rather volatile.
 We note that the aluminium price underwent a major correction in 2008, when it dropped from over US\$3,000 per tonne in July 2008 to around US\$1,300 per tonne in February 2009.
-As of the beginning of July 2012, spot aluminium was around US\$1,867 and was materially lower than in March this year when it reached US\$2,300.
+As of the beginning of February 2013, spot aluminium was around US\$2,000.
 We believe aluminium prices could remain under pressure for some time, given the weak end-market environment (excluding China), the high inventory position on the London Metal Exchange, potential stockpile sales by China's State Reserve Bureau and the level of aluminium tied up in financing transactions.
-In the case of OR, aluminium-linked income represents around 20% of the company's revenues but this percentage is expected to rise when Hellisheidi comes on stream in 2012.
+In the case of OR, aluminium-linked income represents around 20% of the company's revenues.

-In addition to large investments pushing up debt levels, OR's leverage has been exacerbated by the mismatch between the 81% of OR's cash flows derived in Icelandic krona from domestic operations and the bulk of OR's debt burden funded in a range of foreign currencies (85% of OR's debt).
-At the end of March 2012, around 29% of debt was denominated in EUR, followed by 19% in CHF and 17% in USD.
+In addition to large investments pushing up debt levels, OR's leverage has been exacerbated by the mismatch between the 81% of OR's cash flows derived in Icelandic krona from domestic operations and the bulk of OR's debt burden funded in a range of foreign currencies (around 83% of OR's debt).
+At the end of September 2012, around 36% of debt was denominated in EUR, followed by 17% in USD and close to 16% in CHF.
+Other currencies include JPY, SEK and GBP.
 This currency exposure resulted in a rise in the company's debt burden from around ISK90 billion at 2007 to ISK206 billion in 2008 when the Icelandic krona depreciated rapidly.
-As of end Q1 2012, the total debt of OR was ISK235 billion (US\$1.9 billion).
+As of end Q3 2012, the total debt of OR was ISK223 billion (US\$1.8 billion).

 OR benefits from low interest rates on its debt, although its sensitivity to interest rate fluctuations remains very high.
-Potentially, a 100 basis point boost in interest rates would lead to a ISK2 billion cash flow reduction.
+Potentially, a 100 basis point increase in interest rates would lead to a ISK2 billion cash flow reduction.
+The impact of such increase would be, however, mitigated by the hedging instruments put in place by OR.

-Overall, OR's financial metrics demonstrated a noticeable improvement in 2010 and 2011 thanks to the implemented measures in terms of tariff increases, cost cutting and lower interest rates.
-As of end-December 2011, FFO/debt was 6.2% compared with an average of 2.9% in years 2008-10.
-As the company cut on its investment, free cash flow (FCF) generation turned positive in 2011.
+Overall, OR's financial metrics demonstrated a noticeable improvement in 2011 and 9M 2012 thanks to the implemented measures in terms of tariff increases, cost cutting and lower interest rates.
+As of end-September 2012, FFO/debt was 7.5% compared with an average of 2.9% in years 2008-10.
+As the company cut its investment, free cash flow (FCF) generation turned positive in 2011.